sbgn/sbgn/docs/examples.md

 -   [SBGN-ML](https://github.com/sbgn/sbgn/wiki/SBGN_ML): SBGN-ML 0.2 format exported from the VANTED/SBGN-ED editor, colours are not saved in this format
 -   [SBGN-ED](https://immersive-analytics.infotech.monash.edu/vanted/addons/sbgn-ed/): GraphML file exported from the VANTED/SBGN-ED editor, colours and modified fonts are saved in this format
 -   [PNG](http://en.wikipedia.org/wiki/Portable_Network_Graphics): Portable Network Graphic
+-   [Newt](http://newteditor.org/): A link for opening SBGN-ML file in the Newt Editor

 ## PD Level 1 examples